January to March, 2022

 Employment change by Ontario region

-Year-over-year, employment increased in three of the five Ontario regions.
-The rate of employment growth was highest in the Greater Toronto Area (GTA)
+Year-over-year, employment increased in all Ontario regions in the first quarter of 2022.
+The Greater Toronto Area (GTA)

 Unemployment rates by Ontario region